Introduction to Pyrolysis GC-MS

 Pyroliser Instrumentation and Capabilities

-- Direct transfer to GC-MS injection port or via trap for concentration of sample
+- Direct transfer to GC-MS injection port or via trap for concentration measurements of the sample.

 - Samples can be heated controlled from room temperature to to 1400degC with a 1degC resolution to allow large range of materials to be analysed at specific temperatures.
 This could be compared directly to TGA transition points to explain weight loss at a molecular level.
 This extends the thermal desorption injection system capabilities beyond 200degC and 400degC.